adamterlson/backbone-fundamentals/README.md

 ##Contributing

-If you'd like to make changes, updates, etc let me know/submit a pull request.
+If you'd like to make changes, let me know or submit a pull request.

 ##Troubleshooting